aws/aws-pdk/packages/open-api-gateway/README.md

 ## OpenAPI Gateway

-Define your APIs using [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated clients, automatic input validation, and type safe client and server code!
+Define your APIs using [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated clients and documentation, automatic input validation, and type safe client and server code!

 This package vends a projen project type which allows you to define an API using [OpenAPI v3](https://swagger.io/specification/), and a construct which manages deploying this API in API Gateway, given a lambda integration for every operation.